GTekSD/SUASS/Cloud Security/Amazon Web Services (AWS).md

  13. **Testing_Group** will be created under Groups as shown in the screenshot below.
      ![10](https://github.com/GTekSD/SUASS/assets/55411358/17623b4f-16db-4d54-9d43-d3041330733d)

- 14. Select `Users` from the Identity and Access Management (IAM) section, and click on `Add user` to create a new user.
+ 14. Select `Users` from the Identity and Access Management (IAM) section, and click on `Create user` to create a new user.
      ![11](https://github.com/GTekSD/SUASS/assets/55411358/b55b3d17-ecc0-4fa9-aa09-d0998f266ae9)

- 15. The Add user page appears.
+ 15. The Create user page appears.
 In the User name field, provide any name (here, the username is **"Alice"**).
      ![12](https://github.com/GTekSD/SUASS/assets/55411358/3da013ac-0fd3-4b24-a1da-3b35e37cf2bd)

  16. Under Select AWS access type, check `Access key - Programmatic access and Password - AWS Management Console access`.
 Choose the Custom password radio button and type the password in the password field (here, we use **"User@123"**).
 Require password reset is optional; however, check this setting.
 Next, click on Next: Permissions.